munrocket/double.js/README.md

 // |f'(x)| < 1 ? print(x)
 if (dF(x).abs().lt(1)) { console.log(x.toExponential()); }
 ```
-Further API details you can find in [wiki](https://github.com/munrocket/double.js/wiki) page.
-Also you can play with library in [sandbox](https://runkit.com/munrocket/double-js-example).
-Be careful when initializing a new floats, for example `new Double(0.1)` is ok only for integer numbers and you should use `new Double('0.1')` to get correct results for fractional numburs.
+Further API details you can find in [wiki](https://github.com/munrocket/double.js/wiki) page and check it in [sandbox](https://runkit.com/munrocket/double-js-example).
+Be careful when initializing a new floats, for example `new Double(0.1)` is ok for integer numbers, but you should use `new Double('0.1')` to get correct results for fractional numburs.
 All double-word arithmetic functions are accurate and tested, say me if you find something strange.

 ### Special thanks
 To [Jeffrey Sarnoff](https://github.com/JeffreySarnoff) for help me with books and algorithms.